Falkicon/mcp-fabric-ux-system/README.md

     - Edit the `.env` file if needed (see [Configuration](#configuration)).
 Default paths usually work if running ChromaDB locally.

 4.  **Start ChromaDB Server:**
-    *The server needs a running ChromaDB instance to connect to.
+    *The server needs a running ChromaDB instance **before** indexing or running the MCP server.
 The easiest way is often via Docker.*
     ```bash
     # Pull the latest ChromaDB image
     docker pull chromadb/chroma